TheSoftwareHouse/rad-modules-tools/packages/mailer-client/README.md

 **Non-blocking RAD Mailer client for Node.js.**

-This is a 100% JavaScript library, with TypeScript definition, with the Promise API.
+This is a 100% JavaScript library, with TypeScript definition and the Promise API.

 This module makes it simple to implement a Node.js application that uses [RAD Mailer](https://thesoftwarehouse.github.io/rad-modules-docs/docs/mailer/mailer-index).